Short Bio

 Ioannis Dasoulas

-A detailed guide to set up NVIDIA Jetson devices in order to run custom deep learning models
+A detailed guide to set up NVIDIA Jetson devices in order to run custom deep learning

 from scratch efficiently.
 The guide contains instructions on booting embedding devices,

-configuring internet connection and memory, as well as setting up Python and running custom
+configuring internet connection and memory, as well as setting up Python and running

 deep learning code.